Impact of the COVID-19 pandemic on sports: Athletics

 The 2020 World Athletics Indoor Championships were scheduled to be held from 13 to 15 March in Nanjing, China, but were postponed until March 2021.

 The 2020 World Athletics Half Marathon Championships was scheduled to be held on 29 March in Gdynia, Poland, but was postponed until October 2020.

 The first three events of the 2020 Diamond League, scheduled to be held in Qatar in April, followed by two events in China in May, were postponed until later in the year.
 On 12 May, a revised schedule was issued, but no points will be awarded for the events.

 The 2020 Boston Marathon, originally scheduled for 20 April, was postponed until 14 September before being canceled completely on 28 May.
-On 28 October, organisers announced that the 2021 Boston Marathon would not be held on Patriots Day (19 April) as usual, to be rescheduled to sometime in the fall.
+On 28 October, organisers announced that the 2021 Boston Marathon would not be held on Patriots' Day (19 April) as usual, to be rescheduled to sometime in the fall.
 Organisers cited an ongoing ban on road races in Massachusetts.
-The race was finally held on 11 October, another fedearal holiday, Columbus Day.
+The race was finally held on 11 October, another federal holiday, Columbus Day.
 The race returned to its original date in 2022.

 The 2020 London Marathon, scheduled to take place on 26 April, was postponed until 4 October and was restricted to elites only.
-The London Marathon eventually made a permanent move from April to October.
+The 2021 and 2022 editions of the London Marathon were also held in October to maximise the chances of a mass participation event.
+The 2023 edition of the race returned to its normal spring date.

 The 2020 Berlin Marathon was prohibited from being held on its originally scheduled dates.
 It would be cancelled on 24 June.

 The 2020 New York City Marathon was cancelled.

 The 2020 Tokyo Marathon was restricted to elite competitors only.
 The 2021 Tokyo Marathon was postponed to 2022, and the 2022 Tokyo Marathon was cancelled.

 The 2020 Chicago Marathon was cancelled.

 The 2020 Rome Marathon was cancelled, as was the Toronto Waterfront Marathon.

 The 2020 Grandma's Marathon, scheduled for 20 June, was canceled by the organizers more than 50 days before it was to begin.
 They announced on 31 March that the marathon, the half-marathon, and the 5K would all be canceled.

 Two of the Standard Chartered 2020 marathon series, Hong Kong Marathon and Kuala Lumpur Marathon was cancelled by the organizer over uncertainty of the COVID-19 outbreak.

 Both the 2020 and 2021 editions of the Big Sur International Marathon were cancelled.